gogins/csound-extended/README.md

-2. In order to enable local NDK builds (i.e. in individual subdirectories), you must set the following environment variables, probably in your `.profile` script:
+2. In order to enable local NDK builds (i.e. in individual subdirectories), you must set the following environment variables, probably in your .profile script:

-    2.1.    `ANDROID_NDK_ROOT` with the full pathname of your Android Native Development kit, typically `$ANDROID_SDK_ROOT/ndk-bundle`.
+    2.1.
+ANDROID_NDK_ROOT with the full pathname of your Android Native Development kit, typically $ANDROID_SDK_ROOT/ndk-bundle.

-    2.2.    `ANDROID_SDK_ROOT` with the full pathname of your Android Software Development kit, perhaps something like `~/Android/Sdk`.
+    2.2.
+ANDROID_SDK_ROOT with the full pathname of your Android Software Development kit, perhaps something like ~/Android/Sdk.

-    2.3.    `CSOUND_SRC_ROOT` with the full pathname to this repository's `dependencies/csound` subdirectory.
+    2.3.
+CSOUND_SRC_ROOT with the full pathname to this repository's dependencies/csound subdirectory.

-    2.4.    `NDK_MODULE_PATH` with the full pathname to this repository's `CsoundForAndroid/ndk-libraries` subdirectory.
+    2.4.
+NDK_MODULE_PATH with the full pathname to this repository's CsoundForAndroid/ndk-libraries subdirectory.

-To build for Android on Linux for the first time, change to the `CsoundForAndroid` subdirectory of this repository and execute `bash fresh-build-android.sh`, which does the following:
+To build for Android on Linux for the first time, change to the CsoundForAndroid subdirectory of this repository and execute `bash fresh-build-android.sh`, which does the following:

 1. Execute `bash update-dependencies`.
 Do this periodically or whenever you think a dependency has changed.

 2. Execute `bash build-android.sh`.
-The build system compiles all native libraries, including the Csound library `libcsoundandroid.so`, required by the Csound for Android app, and copies them to the appropriate subdirectories for further building and packaging.
+The build system compiles all native libraries, including the Csound library libcsoundandroid.so, required by the Csound for Android app, and copies them to the appropriate subdirectories for further building and packaging.

-Run Android Studio and load the `CsoundForAndroid/build.gradle` project.
+Run Android Studio and load the CsoundForAndroid/build.gradle project.

 Attach an Android device, enable USB debugging on it, and debug the CsoundApplication project.

-For a production build, apply to me for the signing key, build for release, and generate a signed `.apk`.
+For a production build, apply to me for the signing key, build for release, and generate a signed .apk.

 ### Building for WebAssembly

-To build for WebAssembly for the first time, change to the `WebAssembly` subdirectory of this repository and execute `bash build-all.sh`,  which does the following:
+To build for WebAssembly for the first time, change to the WebAssembly subdirectory of this repository and execute `bash build-all.sh`,  which does the following: